 - steering mechanism.

-Horizontal coordination on the level of federal provinces is facilitated by the Regional SD Coordinators.
-They assist implementation of SD within the provincial administrations.
-Furthermore they share experiences and develop joint activities among the provinces, mostly using the mechanism of the ‘Expert Conference of National and Regional SD Coordinators’, which serves both horizontal and vertical integration.
+Horizontal coordination on the level of federal states still is facilitated by the Regional SD Coordinators.
+They assist the implementation of SD within the provincial administrations.
+Furthermore, they share experiences and develop joint activities, mostly using the mechanism of the “Expert Conference of National and Regional SD Coordinators”, in German called NHKK, which serves both horizontal and vertical integration.

-Some of the Austrian provinces decided to develop own SD strategies complementary to the ÖSTRAT to enhance the process of horizontal integration within the respective province.
+Some of the Austrian federal states decided to develop own SD strategies complementary to the ÖSTRAT to enhance the process of horizontal integration within the respective region.

-Horizontal coordination on the regional and local level is encouraged and fostered by the above-mentioned sub-group of the ‘Expert Conference of National and Regional SD Coordinators’ on LA 21.
+Horizontal coordination on the regional and local level was encouraged and fostered by the above-mentioned sub-group of the “Expert Conference of National and Regional SD Coordinators” on LA 21.
 For more details see “sub-national activities”.

-As part of the preparations for Austria's first VNR, a drafting group consisting of ministerial- representatives that represent the three dimensions of sustainability was created under the co-chairmanship of the Austrian federal Chancellery and the Federal Ministry of European and International Affairs.
-In addition, two editorial committees were created, which include all relevant Austrian stakeholders with regard to the 2030 Agenda.
+As part of the preparations for Austria's first VNR, a drafting group – consisting of ministerial delegates perceived to representing the three dimensions of sustainability as well – was created under the co-chairmanship of the Austrian federal Chancellery and the Federal Ministry of European and International Affairs.
+In addition, two editorial committees were set up, which include all relevant Austrian stakeholders with regard to the 2030 Agenda.

-The first Austrian Voluntary National Review on the Implementation of the SDGs is a stocktaking and also a point of reflection to spur further activities on all levels.
+The first Austrian Voluntary National Review on the implementation of the SDGs is regarded as a stocktaking and a point of reflection to spur further activities on all levels.
 The production of this review has initiated greater cooperation between all levels of government and all relevant stakeholders.
-The Government Programme 2020–2024 also foresees the further strengthening of a targeted coordination in implementing the 2030 Agenda by systematically involving relevant stakeholders.
+The Government Programme 2020-2024 foresees the further strengthening of a targeted coordination in implementing the 2030 Agenda by systematically involving relevant stakeholders.

-- The Federal Chancellery commissioned a National Indicators Report that was published by Statistik Austria in May (preliminary final version in March) 2020.
+- The Federal Chancellery commissioned a National Indicators Report that was published by Statistik Austria in May 2020.
 The results of this special report are also taken into account in Austria's first VNR and are published there yet in a shortened manner.

 - A first stocktaking compilation of implementation measures undertaken by all federal ministries was released 2017.

 - Statistik Austria plays a central role at national level.
-In 2017, Statistik Austria published its first Austria-specific set of indicators, which was based on, and developed from, the UN set of indicators and the standards of the European Statistical System (ESS).
+In 2017, it published its first Austria-specific set of indicators, based on the UN framework of indicators and the standards of the European Statistical System (ESS).
 The national indicators were updated in December 2018 and 2019.
 As a whole, the Austrian set of indicators was substantially improved and expanded there are now around 200 indicators, some of which have even been disaggregated based on gender.

-Transparency in, and information on the progress in the implementation of the NSTRAT is considered as equally important.
-Several measures were set so far:
+In the past, transparency in, and information on the progress in the implementation of the NSTRAT was considered as equally important.
+Several measures were set so this end: